sunshine274/MS3-my_book_journal/README.md

 [View the live project here.](https://ms3-my-book-journal.herokuapp.com/)

 This is my MS3 project mainly built to deepen and demonstrate my skills in Python and MongoDB etc. The original user stories are not yet fulfilled with a tight constraint of time.
 Yet it could be developed into a handy app in the future to work as a personal e-journal to organise books into different lists.

+Currently new users can register and login their account to add/edit/delete a book, and to add a new list name.
+However, only admin users can edit or delete a list name, and this edit/delete functionality has not yet been developed fully, hence still under construction.

 <h2 align="center"><img src="static/images/mockup.png"></h2>